DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Method

 \subsection{Differentiable trajectory optimization applied to model-based RL}

 We build \model{} on top of TD-MPC for model-based RL.
 Similar to TD-MPC, \model{} consists of an encoder $h_\theta$, a latent dynamics model $d_\theta$, a reward predictor $R_\theta$, and a Q-value predictor $Q_\theta$ (see Sec.~\ref{sec:Model-Based RL preliminaries}).
-We use $\theta$ to denote all learnable parameters to be optimized in DiffTOP, including the parameters of the encoder $h_\theta$, the latent dynamics model $d_\theta$, the reward predictor $R_\theta$, and the Q value predictor $Q_\theta$.
+We use $\theta$ to denote all learnable parameters to be optimized in \model{}.
 As shown in Figure~\ref{fig:method-rl}, the key to \model{} is to change the non-differentiable MPPI planning algorithm in TD-MPC to a differentiable trajectory optimization, and include the policy gradient loss on the generated actions to optimize the model parameters $\theta$ directly for task performance.

 Formally, given a state $s_t$, we use the encoder $h_\theta$ to encode it to the latent state $z_t$, and then construct the following trajectory optimization problem in the latent space:

 where $H$ is the planning horizon.
 In this paper we leverage Theseus~\citep{pineda2022theseus} to solve~\eqref{eq:RL-traj-opt-def} in a differentiable way.
 Since Theseus only supports solving non-linear least-square optimization problems without constraints, we remove the dynamics constraints in the above optimization problem by manually rolling out the dynamics into the objective function.
 For example, with a planning horizon of $H=2$, we turn the above optimization problem into the following one: